We will remember them

 - Why do we remember them?

-This program uses investigation and exploration of the Commemorative Area and galleries to facilitate empathy and understanding of commemoration.
+As well as active participation in a commemorative activity, this program uses investigation and exploration of the Commemorative Area and galleries to facilitate empathy and understanding of commemoration.

 Foundation: Personal and Family Histories

 Year 1: Present and past family life

 - How the present, past and future are signified by terms indicating time such as ‘a long time ago’, ‘then and now’, ‘now and then’, ‘old and new’, ‘tomorrow’, as well as by dates and changes that may have personal significance, such as birthdays, celebrations and seasons

 - Differences and similarities between students' daily lives and life during their parents’ and grandparents’ childhoods, including family traditions, leisure time and communications.

 Year 2: The past in the present